To Diversity the Financial Industry, Break the Wheel: Broadsheet

 ON MY RADAR

-The strange phenomenon of the ‘hero wife’
+The strange phenomenon of the ‘hero wife’ MEL Magazine

-The term ‘domestic violence’ is a failure
+The term ‘domestic violence’ is a failure The Atlantic

-Women’s sex toy startup sues New York City’s MTA over ‘double standard’ in advertising rules
+Women’s sex toy startup sues New York City’s MTA over ‘double standard’ in advertising rules Fortune